 There’s no place like home, they say.
 And in the growing world of websites for all the needs and aims, it actually works the same.
 Home page has multiple functions: it’s a card of invitation, a starting point of the journey around the website, storage of the vital links and data, and a strategic asset for marketing goals.
 In the majority of cases, it is often the first visual and emotional touch to the website.
-No doubt, design is one of the core ways to make this touch gentle, smart and helpful.
+No doubt, design is one of the core ways to make this touch gentle, smart, and helpful.
 Today we are discussing some effective tips for creating user-friendly home pages.

 To use or not to use?
 That is the question.
 In the vast majority of cases, the home page is the point of the user’s decision.
 In the early 2000s guru of usability, Jacob Nielsen mentioned in his article: “Your homepage is often your first — and possibly your last — chance to attract and retain each customer, rather like the front page of a newspaper.”
 With all the progress the World Wide Web has witnessed, this position doesn’t change: the home page often defines if a user goes further around the website.
 And it is done not only by beauty and style but first of all by information which is looked for by visitors to the resource.
-Making it accessible, noticeable and clear, designers grow the chances of positive user experience.
+Making it accessible, noticeable, and clear, designers grow the chances of a positive user experience.

 In general, a home page can include the following data:

-- the nature of the website: the page has to instantly inform users if it’s a company website, blog, e-commerce website, social network, educational platform or anything else;
+- the nature of the website: the page has to instantly inform users if it’s a company website, blog, e-commerce website, social network, educational platform, or anything else;

 - brand or company identity elements: home page requires a recognizable visual presentation distinguishing the website from its competitors.
-If there is a product, company or brand behind it, webpage design should consistently reflect its identity.
+If there is a product, company, or brand behind it, webpage design should consistently reflect its identity.
 In other cases, the website itself should be seen as a brand and apply strategies of identity design for better brand awareness.